Edberaga/Wegood4u-Mobile/README.md

 ## 1. User Authentication & Roles
 The app will have a clear role-based system to manage user permissions.

-Standard Registration: Users can sign up and log in using standard authentication methods.
+Registration throught Email OTP Verification: To sign up the user required to verify their email address with OTP, and can also register with Google and Facebook Providers.
+Users can log in using standard authentication methods.

 Role Progression: Users progress through distinct roles: